Sleeping in Airports

 Car Rentals

-Onsite car rentals are handled at the Rental Car Center, located near the south entrance of the airport.
+On-site car rentals are handled at the Rental Car Center near the airport’s south entrance.
 Free shuttles operate 24 hours a day between the Rental Car Center and designated pick-up areas outside on the lower level of the airport terminal.
 The following car rental agencies serve the Rental Car Center: Advantage • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Sixt • Thrifty.
-Visit our travel partner at Tripadvisor to search for car rentals deals.

 Hotel Shuttles